First, the background to this Passivhaus

 My partner and I are geeks.
 Our idea of a romantic dream was to build a house so well insulated you could heat it with a hairdryer.
 For added fun, we wanted to do this on a tight budget while raising a young child.

-The hairdryer part wasn’t a pipe dream – it’s a common way of describing the Passive House standard, which is the building code in much of Germany where it originates.
+The hairdryer part wasn’t a pipe dream – it’s a common way of describing the Passive House certification standard or Passivhaus, which is the building code in much of Germany where it originates.
 It’s also mandatory for new construction in many European cities.
-Yet, even though it can cost as little as 5 percent more than a conventional house, there are just a handful of Passive Houses in Canada, where winter doesn’t appear to be a passing trend.
+Yet, even though it can cost as little as 5 percent more than a conventional house to build, there are just a handful of Passive Houses in Canada, where winter doesn’t appear to be a passing trend.

-The living and dining area of Ann Cavlovic's Passive House © Mark Rosen.
+The living and dining area of Ann Cavlovic's Passivhaus House © Mark Rosen.

 These were the kinds of facts I used to recite when people looked at me quizzically; the term “Passive House,” without further explanation, seems to make people visualize a house that will fall down if you punch it.
 Others confuse it with “passive solar” houses from the 1970s, which often had too many windows, causing wild temperature swings from day to night.